Television in Qatar

 Television in Qatar is very much state-influenced and operated.
-Official Qatar TV began producing and transmitting its own programmes in 1970, with colour transmission since 1974.
+State-owned Qatar TV began producing and transmitting its own programmes in 1970, with colour transmission since 1974.
 It had a monopoly on television audience until 1993, when Qatar Cablevision began broadcasting satellite channels.
 Since then, four other platforms went on air: ART/1st NET, Orbit, Star Select and Gulf DTH/Showtime.
 Despite the broadening of television offerings, Qatar TV remains popular among Qataris.

 As of 2009, the state owns and operates all broadcast media, and there are only two television networks in the country: Qatar TV and Al Jazeera.
 Qatar TV broadcasts mostly official news from a pro-government perspective, while Al Jazeera focuses its coverage on international and regional topics.

 Penetration of pay-TV is significantly high at close to 83% in 2011.
 There are 15 free-to-air channels headquartered in Qatar, of which 13 are state-owned.
 The state-run Qatar General Broadcasting and Television Corporation operates two domestic channels and the Qatar Satellite channel.
 Most prominent channels include those related to the Al Jazeera Media Network.

+History

+In the late 1960s, Qatar initiated plans to establish a national television service, later to be known as Qatar TV, under the Ministry of Information.
+The project involved constructing a central broadcasting station in Doha equipped with modern studios, production equipment, and transmission facilities.
+Extensive efforts were made to recruit and train Qatari staff in technical, editorial, and production roles, with some sent abroad for specialized training in other Arab and international broadcasting institutions.
+Trial operations featured pilot productions of news, cultural segments, entertainment programs, and coverage of national events, to prepare for a regular broadcasting schedule.

+Qatar TV's inaugural official broadcast, thereby marking the commencement of regular public transmissions, took place at 5 p.m. on 15 August 1970, approximately two years after the launch of Qatar Radio in 1968.
+It quickly became an established presence in households and government institutions across the country.

+The first color transmission from Qatar TV was in 1974.
+A second channel, known as Studio 4, began transmission in 1981, featuring mainly business-related content.
+In 1982, Channel 37 was launched by Qatar TV to cater to the English-speaking population of Qatar.

+Qatar Media Corporation inaugurated the Qatar 2 Channel in July 2020.
+The broadcast schedule includes a selection of programs and series from the Qatar Television library, to be aired daily, offering a mix of entertainment, culture, sports, religion, and drama.